Kamahl19/react-starter/README.md

 ## Start app

-To run the app locally, run `yarn start` in app root directory.
+To run the app locally, run `npm start` in app root directory.
 Vite will start web server in the development mode at `http://localhost:3000` (or the first next free port).

 All the Auth functionality such as Sign-up, Login, Reset password etc. requires a backend app.
 You can either write your own or use the [Node API Starter](https://github.com/Kamahl19/node-api-starter) which works with React Starter out of the box.

 ## Build app

-To build the app for production, run `yarn build` in app root directory.
+To build the app for production, run `npm run build` in app root directory.
 Your app is then ready to be deployed from the `/dist` folder.
 See the [Building for Production](https://vitejs.dev/guide/build.html#browser-compatibility) and [Deploying a Static Site](https://vitejs.dev/guide/static-deploy.html) for more information.

 ## Test app

-Run `yarn test` to launch the test runner in the interactive watch mode.
+Run `npm test` to launch the test runner in the interactive watch mode.
 See [Vitest docs](https://vitest.dev/) for more information.

 ## Prettier

 This project uses [Prettier](https://prettier.io/), an opinionated code formatter.
-In order to format code manually, run `yarn format` in app root directory.
+In order to format code manually, run `npm run format` in app root directory.
 All the code is also formatted automatically on `pre-commit` hook.
-There is also `yarn format-check` for CI purposes to check if code is formatted properly.
+There is also `npm run format-check` for CI purposes to check if code is formatted properly.

 ## ESLint